-(c) use of appropriately qualified consultants and advisors;
+- (a) use of appropriately qualified consultants and advisors, - (b) identification of key risks, assessing them and determining appropriate risk treatment, - (c) managing activities within budgets and operational and strategic plans, - (d) monthly financial reporting against budget, - (e) visiting the Company's exploration project areas to review practices,

-- (d) identification of key risks, assessing them and determining appropriate risk treatment; - (e) managing activities within budgets and operational and strategic plans; - (f) monthly financial reporting against budget; - (g) visiting the Company's exploration project areas to review practices; - (h) appraisal procedures and due diligence requirements for potential acquisitions or divestments; and - (i) reliance on auditor reviews and senior management declarations.
+- (f) appraisal procedures and due diligence requirements for potential acquisitions or divestments, and - (g) reliance on auditor reviews and senior management declarations.

-The Managing Director is charged with evaluating and considering improvements to the Company's risk management and internal control processes on an ongoing basis.
+The Managing Director or equivalent is charged with evaluating and considering improvements to the Company's risk management and internal control processes on an ongoing basis.

-The Board considers that an internal audit function is not currently necessary given the current size and complexity of the Company's operations and that only one Director holds an executive position in the Company.
+The Board considers that an internal audit function is not currently necessary given the current size and complexity of the Company's operations.
 As the Company's operations become more complex, the Board will reconsider the appropriateness of adopting an internal audit function.

-A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.

-The Company's primary operation of mineral exploration and development is speculative in nature and has inherent risks.
-It is subject to various economic, environmental and social sustainability risks, which may materially impact the Company's ability to operate and to generate value for shareholders.
+The Company is subject to various economic, environmental, and social risks, which may materially impact the Company's ability to operate and to generate value for shareholders.